lucasmro/ClearSale/README.eng.md

 ## Documentation

-You can find the ClearSale documentation for integrating in the docs](docs) directory.
+You can find the ClearSale documentation for integrating in the [docs](docs) directory.

 ## Examples